goatshriek/wrapture/docs/examples/overloaded_struct/README.md

 define the conditions to be checked in a variety of ways - for the complete set of capabilities, see their documentation at (where will this be?).

-This allows exceptions to be thrown in the target langauge in a natural way by using this function to convert the error structs in the throw clause, like this:
+This allows exceptions to be thrown in the target language in a natural way by using this function to convert the error structs in the throw clause, like this:

 ```cpp